 Look for Isolated Objects in the Artwork

-It is the artist’s way of telling you that this particular object, shape, or color is worth looking at carefully.
+The artist tells you that this particular object, shape, or color is worth looking at carefully.

 You can find focal points by noticing the objects that break away from the group and draw your eye immediately.